SBCV/Blender-Addon-Photogrammetry-Importer/doc/sphinx/source/index.rst

 Example Results (Shipped with Addon)
 ====================================
 This repository contains an example Colmap model.
-The imported result looks as follows.
+The following image shows the imported camera poses, image planes and point cloud in Blender's 3D view.

 .. image:: ../../images/import_result.jpg
    :scale: 32 %